cssim22/github-cli/README.md

 		 - On the left sidebar go to developer settings
 		 - On left sidebar, click personal access tokens
 		 - Generate token and select expiration date and scopes (you only need the repo scope checkbox)
-	 - On command line enter "gh auth login" and follow the prompt
+	 - On command line enter <gh auth login> and follow the prompt
 		 - Select HTTPS for protocol
 		 - Asked if you would like to authenticate to Git with your GitHub credentials, enter Y.
 		 - Paste in your personal access token and then you will be signed in for however long you selected your token to last.
 This is needed to create a repo.